 Scripture reveals: For God so loved the world, that he gave his only begotten Son (the Lord Jesus Christ), that whosoever believes in him, should not perish, but have everlasting life (John 3:16).
 He that believes on him is not condemned: but he that believes not is condemned already, because he has not believed in the name of the only begotten Son of God (John 3:18).
 He that believes in the Son has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (remains) on him (John 3:36).

-The Lord is not slack concerning his promise, as some men count slackness; but is long-suffering to usward, not willing that any should perish, but that all should come to repentance (2 Peter 3:9).
-It was noted that this clearly expresses God's desire for the salvation of all who will trust in Him for salvation, through His Son, the Lord Jesus Christ.
+The Lord is not slack concerning his promise (destruction of the ungodly), as some men count slackness; but is long-suffering to usward, not willing that any should perish, but that all should come to repentance (2 Peter 3:9).
+It was noted that this clearly expresses God's desire for the salvation of all who will trust in Him for salvation, through His Son the Lord Jesus Christ.
 The destiny of the soul towards eternal life is dependent on that choice!